mattress class

 Test rest

-Never buy a mattress you haven’t laid on for at least 10 minutes.
-A mattress can look and sound great on paper, but until you’ve test-rested it, you don’t really know if it’s the right one for you.
-Aim for at least 10 minutes, 20 if possible, in comfortable clothes.
-Lie in the position(s) you normally sleep.
-If you sleep with a partner, bring them along!
+Never buy a mattress you haven’t laid on for at least 10-25 minutes.
+A mattress can look and sound great in an advertisement but until you’ve test-rested it, you won’t really know if it’s the right one for you.
+Aim for at least 10 minutes, 20 if possible.
+Make sure you wear comfortable clothes and lie in the various position(s) you normally sleep.
+If you sleep with a partner, make sure to bring them along!

 8